Dayananda Saraswati: Teachings of Dayananda

-These, he said, are according to the Vedas and Upanishads and quotes verses from the Vedas.

-Social Causes: He opposed Caste system, Sati practice, idol worships, child marriage, etc. which are against the spirit of the Vedas and advocated that all evils of society should be thoroughly investigated and should be removed.
-The Varnashrama is based on Education and Profession and in his book Satyarth Prakash, he quotes passages from Manusmriti, Grihya Sutras and Vedas which support his claims.
-He advocated the notion of Rashtra and One Government throughout the World, also known as Chakradhipatya.
+He opposed caste system, Sati practice, Murti worship, child marriage, etc. which are against the spirit of the Vedas and advocated that all evils of society should be thoroughly investigated and should be removed.
+The Varna should be based on education and profession and in his book Satyarth Prakash, he quotes passages from Manusmriti, Grihya Sutras, and Vedas which support his claims.
+He advocated the notion of Chakradhipatya (One Government Throughout the World).